Unlocking Erotic Intelligence – How to Keep Desire and Passion Alive in Long-Term Relationships

 StoryShot #3: Communication Is Not the Only Avenue to Closeness

-Couples are often told that communication is the key to a relationship.
 Although this might be the case for certain parts of the relationship, it is certainly not the case for desire.
 Perel explains that too much communication, openness, and vulnerability can strain a relationship.
 If you continually demand entry into your partner’s thoughts, you will turn intimacy into intrusion rather than closeness.
 Perel compares this to coercion.
 Hence, she recommends that you should not feel you have to talk about everything with your partner.

 Some people will struggle with the idea of not knowing everything their partner is thinking.
 This struggle will be associated with fear of losing control.
 However, sexual fantasy should always transcend moral and psychological constraints.
-Therefore, you have to let go of control over your partner’s thoughts and give them space to build passion.
+Therefore, you have to let go of control over your partner’s thoughts and give them space to build sexual passion.

 One example of partners giving each other true freedom is allowing the other partner to play with roles.
 Eroticism is the gateway back to freedom, and role-playing removes all forms of control.
 Your partner chooses who they want to be in the bedroom.